hayesgm/hyperbuffs/README.md

     ```elixir
     defmodule MyApp.HelloController do
       use MyApp.Web, :controller
-      use HyperBuffs.Controller # <-- add this
+      use Hyperbuffs.Controller # <-- add this

       def hello(_conn, name_tag) do
         Defs.Loudspeaker.new(greeting: "Hello #{name_tag.name}!!!")